mausamacharya/AWSCloudWatchAgentProject/README.md

 5. Login to AWS and choose cloudWatch --> under log group you will find the log group created by the cloudwatch agent
 6. Create an alarm by extracting the word "inactive" from the logs
 7. Create an SNS topic and attach to the CloudWatch agent to trigger it when there is a breach.

+###### NOTE IF THE CloudWatch Agent is not able to send the data to cloudWatch dashboad, then it might be permissions issue
+	go to the path : - /opt/aws/amazon-cloudwatch-agent/bin/
+		here you need to edit config.json file
+			"agent": {
+				"metrics_collection_interval": 60,
+				"run_as_user": "cwagent" [ replace cwagent with root] },
+reload the configuration file
+	sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json -s

+restart the services
+	sudo systemctl restart amazon-cloudwatch-agent.service

+Now you should see the log group specifyed in the config.json file is created and it is sending data to CloudWatch dashbaord